top of page

 Trail Angeling and giving back

 I am a Pacific Crest Trail angel.
 I am fortunate enough to live in a trail town, and get to host hikers in my home, was well as deliver trail magic straight to the trail.
 I am also a member of the PCTA, Oregon Natural Desert Association, and Tahoe Rim Trail Association.
 I donate photos to the Pacific Crest Trail Association and the Oregon Natural Desert Association.
 I am a photo contest judge for Oregon Wild.
-I volunteer to judge photos for the WILD DESERT calendar.
+I volunteer to select photos for the WILD DESERT calendar.
 I am in training to be a Sawyer for maintaining trails.

 I do these things because I want to do them and that's where my values lie.
 I do not donate a percentage of my profits to support the groups building and maintaining trails because, I do not want to take YOUR money and and use it for the causes I decide on.
 You keep your money and support what you believe in.
 I will support directly, the causes I believe in regardless of whether you buy something from me.